Receive guidance from our Chaplains, regardless of your beliefs.

 * Spiritual journey guidance: Prayer and support

 * English conversation fun lunch classes, Wednesday 1-2pm:

 Open to students and spouses (please bring your children along too and bring your lunch if you would like).
 This is an informal opportunity to improve your English.
 Held at the Hobson Building Room, Room 134, Pacific Island Lincoln University Students' Association (LUPISA).
 This is a free class run by the Chaplaincy Team here at the University.
 For further information, please contact Chaplain Sampson Knight at Chaplains@lincoln.ac.nz

 * Worship services, pastoral events and topical seminars

 * Social outings for international students

 * Support for Christian groups.

 Where to find us

-Our offices are in the Hudson Building, 101 and 102 (first floor, south end, at the top of the stairs).
+Our offices are in the NRE Building, rooms 164, 165 and 170 (campus map #19 A3), first floor, far left corner.
 You are most welcome to drop into the office, send us an email, or phone us to make a time to meet, or just say 'hi' when you see us around campus.